Archived - Financial Statements (unaudited)

 Archived information is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please contact us to request a format other than those available.

-Responsibility for the integrity and objectivity of the accompanying financial statements for the year ended March 31, 2010, and all information contained in these statements rests with the management of the Department of Finance Canada.
+Responsibility for the integrity and objectivity of the accompanying financial statements for the year ended March 31, 2009, and all information contained in this report rests with the management of the Department of Finance Canada.
 These financial statements have been prepared by management in accordance with Treasury Board accounting policies, which are consistent with Canadian generally accepted accounting principles for the public sector.

 Management is supported by the Departmental Audit and Evaluation Committee.
 The role of the Committee is to provide to the Deputy Minister objective advice and guidance.
 The Committee approves the departmental audit and evaluation plans and oversees the internal audit and evaluation activities in the Department.
 It also reviews the results of audits and evaluations as well as management responses and action plans developed to address audit and evaluation recommendations.